Vitamin D Food Sources - Questions & Answers - Page 5

 Popular questions about Vitamin D

-Captain Crunch does not contain any Vitamin D.
+Apple juice does not contain Vitamin D.

-Does creamer have Vitamin D?
+Does sex give you Vitamin D?

-Does Guinness have Vitamin D?
+Does sex reduce Vitamin D?

-No, Guinness does not have Vitamin D.
+Sex does not reduce Vitamin D.

-Does ham have Vitamin D?
+Does tomato juice have Vitamin D?

-Life cereal does not contain Vitamin D.
+No, tomato juice does not contain any significant amount of Vitamin D.

 Key facts about Vitamin D